-The Chelation Relation: The Art of a Good Chelate
+The Art of a Good Chelate

 Hi Everyone!
 Dr. NPK here, at it yet again.
 Today’s blog topic is about chelation: a very chemistry-ish topic!
 Chelation is a very important chemical principle that is important in a variety of industries, including cleaners, water purification, and oil & gas.
 But, most importantly, chelation is important in growing cannabis.